open-reaction-database/ord-schema/docs/schema.rst

      MassUnit units = 3;
    }

-"Protos"&mdash;messages with defined values (akin to an instance of a Python class)&mdash;can be imported/exported to/from JSON, Protobuf text (pbtxt), and Protobuf binary formats.
+"Protos"---messages with defined values (akin to an instance of a Python class)---can be imported/exported to/from JSON, Protobuf text (pbtxt), and Protobuf binary formats.

 ************************